 Although Planned Parenthood health centers do not offer mammography, each affiliate must have a physician available who is able to evaluate patients identified with abnormal breast findings who have been referred by clinicians, either on-site or by referral, and each affiliate maintains a list of radiologists and breast disease specialists to whom Planned Parenthood patients can be referred.
-All Planned Parenthood health centers also provide pregnancy options education and referral for or provision of abortion services.
+All Planned Parenthood health centers also provide pregnancy options education and referral for or provision of abortion services - in 2010, Planned Parenthood provided 329,445 abortions nationwide.